ryeguard/ryeguard.github.io/docs/blog/231009_website/231009_website.md

 ## Conclusion

-Congratulations, you have now set up a website with minimal cost using Hostup.se and Github Pages.
+Congratulations!
+You have now set up a website with minimal cost using Hostup.se and Github Pages.
 The total cost is 108 SEK for the domain and 0 SEK for the hosting.
 The domain is registered for one year and can be renewed for 110 SEK.
 The hosting is free and will remain free as long as Github Pages is free.